-- October 2016
+October 2016

-Shadow operations (where the new market will run in parallel with existing one). - April 2017 Go-Live of new market.
+- Shadow operations (where the new market will run in parallel with existing one).

+April 2017 - Go-Live of new market.

 Yorkshire Water as an incumbent licence holder must comply with the changes mandated in relation to the introduction of this market.
-Yorkshire Water has decided to continue to operate as a Retailer providing retail services to existing Yorkshire based Non-Household (NHH) customers and has identified Three Sixty to manage the retail operation, with Loop in turn providing customer management of the operational, billing and collection services on behalf of Three Sixty.
+Yorkshire Water has decided to continue to operate as a Retailer providing retail services to existing Yorkshire based Non-Household (NHH) customers and has identified Kelda Retail to manage the retail operation, with Loop in turn providing customer management of the operational, billing and collection services on behalf of Kelda Retail.

-As Retailer, Three Sixty for NHH customers will operate separately and independently from the Yorkshire Water Wholesale business.
+As Retailer, Kelda Retail for NHH customers will operate separately and independently from the Yorkshire Water Wholesale business.
 They will interact with MOSL predominantly via data transactions, and interact with Wholesalers operational contacts and Wholesale Service Desks.
 The programme of work to establish the separate Retailer/Wholesaler functions is ongoing to meet the timescales identified above.

-During 2016/17 Kelda Retail rebranded and registered the company name as Three Sixty water Limited and is operating as a distinct business within the Kelda Group to compete in the fully open market from 2017.
-At the same time it is planned that Three Sixty will assume total responsibility for the NHH customer base and Yorkshire Water will remain the monopoly wholesaler and provider of integrated domestic services.
+During 2016/17 Kelda Retail will be rebranded as a distinct business within the Kelda Group to compete in the fully open market from 2017.
+At the same time it is planned that Kelda Retail will assume total responsibility for the NHH customer base and Yorkshire Water will remain the monopoly wholesaler and provider of integrated domestic services.